hreikin/xmrig-api/docs/README.md

 - **Enhanced Data Persistence**: Improved database support with more detailed data storage and retrieval options.
 - **Advanced Configuration Management**: More flexible and powerful configuration management capabilities.
 - **Extended API Coverage**: Support for additional XMRig API endpoints, data and functionalities from other forks, e.g. `xmrig-mo` and `xmrig-proxy`.
+- **Performance Optimization**: Enhancements to improve the performance and efficiency of the module.
 - **Improved Error Handling**: More robust error handling and recovery mechanisms.
-- **Performance Optimization**: Enhancements to improve the performance and efficiency of the module.
+- **Comprehensive Test Coverage**: A robust test suite for enhanced reliability and easier development.

 These features make `XMRig-API` an ideal solution for both miners and developers seeking a user-friendly and robust tool.